 The drive is shipped from the factory low-level formatted in 512-byte logical blocks.
-Users need to reformat the drive only if selecting a different logical block size.
+Reformatting the drives needed only if wanting to select a different logical block size.

-Figure 11.
+Figure 13.
 Physical interface

-Note Image is for reference only, may not represent actual drive.
+Image is for reference only, may not represent actual drive.